top of page

 Why will it matter in 2026?

 New routes to new destinations are driving the trend in 2026, with the demand for luxury train hopping.
-For the third year in a row, specialist travel agency Railbookers has brought back its headline-grabbing Around the World By Luxury Train trip, which visits nine countries in 60 days But due to demand, also launching four shorter month-long itineraries next year; these link beloved routes such as the Golden Eagle Silk Road Express and South Africa’s Rovos Rail with some of the new lines, including Belmond’s Britannic Explorer, which set out on its first UK journey in July 2025. with a new line of its Venice Simplon-Orient-Express train embarking in May 2026 from Paris to the Amalfi Coast.which will continue into 2027 with the long-anticipated launch of a new Orient Express train from Accor.
+For the third year in a row, specialist travel agency Railbookers has brought back its headline-grabbing Around the World By Luxury Train trip, which visits nine countries in 60 days But due to demand, also launching four shorter month-long itineraries next year; these link beloved routes such as the Golden Eagle Silk Road Express and South Africa’s Rovos Rail with some of the new lines, including Belmond’s Britannic Explorer, which set out .with a new line of its Venice Simplon-Orient-Express train embarking in May 2026 from Paris to the Amalfi Coast.which will continue into 2027 with the long-anticipated launch of a new Orient Express train from Accor.

 2. Ancestry travel